recnepstruk/student-resources-web/speaking-in-code.md

 app.get('/', function(req, res){ res.end(); });

 // 1. define a POST route for the path '/login'
-// 2. using an ES6 arrow style route handler, check the `req.body.email` property to see if it exists
+// 2. use an ES6 arrow style route handler,
+// 3. check the `req.body.email` property to see if it exists
-// 3.
+// 4.
 If it exists, send down a successful response as a String 'success!'
-// 4.
+// 5.
 Else, send down an error response of 'error' with a status of 500

-app.post('/login', (req, res)=>{
+app.post('/login' /*1*/, (req, res)=>{ // 2
-    if( req.body.email ) {
+    if( req.body.email ) { // 3
-        res.send('success');
+        res.send('success'); // 4
     } else {
-        res.status(500).send('error');
+        res.status(500).send('error'); // 5
     }
 });